 1. Very clean.
-I really like using a bidet because it cleans your bottom quickly and more thoroughly than toilet paper, once you get used to using it.
+It cleans your bottom quickly and more thoroughly than toilet paper, once you get used to using it.

-2. Washing.
-One can also use the bidet to wash your anal area and genital organs quickly without having to take a complete shower.
+3. A way to wash easily.
+One can also use the bidet to wash your anal and genital area quickly without having to take a complete shower.
 This can be useful after a coffee enema, for example, and at other times.
 It is easy to wet the area, then rub some soap on the area, and then rinse everything off with the bidet.

-3. Laxative.
-I find that directing water at the anal area with a bidet can have a slight laxative effect.
+4. Laxative.
+Directing water at the anal area with a bidet has a laxative effect.
 The water must enter the rectum a little.
 It is somewhat similar to doing a mild water enema.

 This is excellent if you are ready to do a coffee enema, for example, but have not had a bowel movement and you want to clean out the rectum before your coffee enema.

 5. Saves money and saves the environment by conserving toilet paper.
 Using a bidet will save some money on toilet paper.
 This will easily pay for a simple bidet toilet attachment (about $50.00 USD).